Developer-Linus/Digital_Learning_Resources_Management_API/README.md

 ### Security Considerations

 The Digital Learning Resources Management API is designed with security in mind, and there are several considerations and best practices that users should be aware of when using the API.
+The security considerations implemented include:

 #### 6.1.
 Authentication and Authorization